cedric-v/cedric-v/src/en/laxe-de-developpement-de-votre-activite-est-il-limpide.md

       <p class="text-lg leading-relaxed">A clear answer to these 2 questions is crucial to maximizing your results.</p>

-      <p class="text-lg leading-relaxed">Does this post help you clarify the development strategy for your business?
-Please leave a "Like" or a "YES" in the comments.</p>

       <hr class="my-6 border-[#0A6BCE]/20">

       <p class="text-lg leading-relaxed">Do you need help clarifying the ideal acquisition channel for your business AND one that's right for you?
 Or to adjust your offer so that it reflects you while converting better?</p>